-The measurement zoom function provides further options in a context-sensitive menu, which is displayed when you tap the icon for a second or so (or right-click it).
+The measurement zoom function provides further options in a context-sensitive menu, which is displayed when you tap the icon for about a second (or right-click it).
 These options concern the behavior of the firmware for subsequent touch gestures on the screen.
 Note that these settings remain unchanged after a channel preset.